 Jessica Cole, Member Associate & Managing Editor of WordWorks

-Jessica Cole is the Managing Editor of WordWorks, the Federation's magazine for writers.
+Jessica Cole is the Member Associate and Managing Editor of WordWorks, the Federation's magazine for writers.
 She likes to genre hop, drafting romantic comedies for adults and speculative fiction for teens under the pen name Jess Wesley.
 She studied marketing at BCIT and is a graduate of The Writer's Studio at SFU (2020).
 She loves to connect with writers and can be found on the web at jesswesley.com.

-Meaghan Hackinen is a west coast writer, ultra-endurance cyclist, and Fund Development & Outreach Associate at the FBCW.
+Meaghan Hackinen is a writer, ultra-endurance cyclist, and Fund Development & Outreach Associate at the FBCW.
 Meaghan's two-wheeled adventures have taken her from Haida Gwaii to Mexico’s high plateaus, across Canada and the United States, and from North Cape to Tarifa along Europe’s highest paved roads.
 Her debut travel memoir, South Away: The Pacific Coast on Two Wheels (NeWest Press, 2019) was a finalist for two Canadian book awards.
 She has an MFA in Writing from the University of Saskatchewan and lives on the traditional, ancestral, and unceded territory of the Syilx/Okanagan People in Kelowna, BC.
 Find Meaghan online at meaghanhackinen.com and @meaghanhackinen on Instagram.